-UN: India’s population will be world’s largest by mid-year
+UN: India will be world’s most populous nation by midyear

 “The Indian survey findings suggest that population anxieties have seeped into large portions of the general public.
 Yet, population numbers should not trigger anxiety or create alarm,” Andrea Wojnar, the United Nations Population Fund’s representative for India, said in a statement.
 She added that they should be seen as a symbol of progress and development “if individual rights and choices are being upheld.”

-The hope is that India’s soaring number of working age people will give it a “demographic dividend,” or the potential for economic growth when a country’s young, working age population is larger than its share of older people who are beyond their working years.
-That is what helped China become an economic and global heavyweight, even as its number of working age adults is now falling.
+Many are banking on India’s rising number of working age people to give it a “demographic dividend,” or the potential for economic growth when a country’s young population is eclipses its share of older people who are beyond their working years.
+It’s what helped China cement its place as a global power.

-On Wednesday, China responded to news of the U.N. report, with Foreign Ministry spokesperson Wang Wenbin saying “a country’s demographic dividend depends not only on quantity but also on quality.”
+On Wednesday, China responded to news of the U.N. report with Foreign Ministry spokesperson Wang Wenbin saying “a country’s demographic dividend depends not only on quantity but also on quality.”

 “The population is important, so is talent… China’s demographic dividend has not disappeared, the talent dividend is taking place and development momentum remains strong,” Wang said at a briefing.